RealImpactAnalytics/trumania/README.md

 Trumania is a scenario-based random dataset generator library in python 3.

-The [Trumania github page](http://realimpactanalytics.github.io/trumania/) contains a detailed documentation of each of the features as well as a step-by-step explanation of 4 example scenarios.
+The [Trumania github page](http://realimpactanalytics.github.io/trumania/) contains a detailed documentation of each of the concepts as well as a step-by-step explanation of 4 example scenarios.
 Those scenarios, and more, are present in the [tests/](tests/) folder in this repository.

+The code documentation is available [here](http://realimpactanalytics.github.io/trumania/py-modindex.html).

 You can also join the Trumania slack channel: [trumania.slack.com](https://trumania.slack.com)